African Studies Association 2021 Awards for Africanists

-The Distinguished Africanist Award to honor the life work of Frederick Cooper, New York University.
+The ASA presented the Distinguished Africanist Award to honor the life work of Oyèrónkẹ́ Oyěwùmí, Stony Brook University.
 Each year, the African Studies Association presents the Distinguished Africanist Award to a member of the association who has made extraordinary contributions to the field.
 Considered in deliberations are the candidate’s research productivity, cumulative research impact; impact on teaching; impact on publishing; editorial work; graduate supervision; impact on transformative policies or institutional building in Africa, community outreach; and impact on professional organizations.

-Previous honorees include: Pearl Robinson, Emmanuel Gyimah-Boadi, Iris Berger, J.H.
-Kwabena Nketia, and Goran Hyden.
+Previous honorees include: Frederick Cooper, Pearl Robinson, Emmanuel Gyimah-Boadi, Iris Berger, and J.H.
+Kwabena Nketia.

 The award recognizes the most important scholarly work in African studies published in English and distributed in the United States during the preceding year.
 The ASA began awarding the prize in 1965.

 The ASA presents the Bethwell A. Ogot Book Prize annually to the author of the best book on East African studies published in the previous calendar.
 The prize began in 2012 and is named in honor of Prof. Bethwell A. Ogot, a leading Kenyan historian, public servant and public intellectual, through a generous bequest from the estate of Prof. Kennell Jackson, Jr., of Stanford University.